On this page

 For example, your tracking plan contains a user property called role.
 The property's type is a string.

-The options argument allows you to pass Amplitude fields for this call, such as deviceId.
+The options argument lets you pass Amplitude fields for this call, such as deviceId.

 Group